b0nes164/SimpleComputeShaderHashTable/README.md

 This code implements a lock free hash table using linear probing, and achieves thread safety using an atomic function, `InterlockedCompareExchange()`, to insert key/values into the table.
 Because it uses linear probing, the table is cache-effecient, but performance quickly degrades as the load factor increases.

 The compute shader portion of this code is written in HLSL, but since of the unique way Unity interfaces with the compute shader this is not a complete HLSL solution.
 This hash table was designed to work on 32bit keys and 32bit values.
 The hash table is not resizeable, and its size must be a power of 2.
-It reserves 0xffffffff as a sentinel value.
+It reserves 0xffffffff as a sentinel value for both keys and values.

 # To use this project
 To use this project, simply add `Hash.compute` and `Test.cs` to an existing Unity project, attach `Test.cs` to a gameobject in the editor, and attach `Hash.compute` to `Test.cs`.
 These scripts were written in a Unity project version 2021.1.5f1, but can probably be used in older versions so long as it supports compute shaders.